-What is it?
+What is EVOLVE?

-The Achieving Classroom Excellence program (ACE) is a mentoring and learning program that assists in organization, time management, study skills, and test-taking strategies and provides general academic support.
+EVOLVE is a mentoring and learning program that assists in organization, time management, study skills, and test-taking strategies and provides general academic support.
 In addition to regular mentoring, ACE student-athletes attend learning enhancement sessions about note taking, researching strategies, and stress management among other valuable academic topics.

-The ACE program also encompasses the comprehensive academic support program for student-athletes who have a documented educationally impacting disability including all learning, psychological, and physical disabilities.
+EVOLVE also encompasses the comprehensive academic support program for student-athletes who have a documented educationally impacting disability including all learning, psychological, and physical disabilities.